oscar-h64/uow-apis/README.md

 - `--name FILENAME` can be used to specify a custom name for the file, different from the name of the file that is being uploaded.

+#### Syncing a site

+To sync a site from a configuration file, you can run `uow-util sitebuilder sync --config FILE`, where `FILE` is the path to the configuration file.
+See [here](docs/Sitebuilder/Sync.md) for more information about the configuration

 ### Docker

 To acquire the latest version of the Docker image, run `docker pull docker.pkg.github.com/mbg/uow-apis/uow-util:latest` (you may need to be authenticated to the GitHub registry).
 The image can then be run as usual with `docker run --rm docker.pkg.github.com/mbg/uow-apis/uow-util:latest` and options/commands can be specified as if you were running `uow-util` directly.
 Using this has the advantage that you do not need to compile the binaries yourself if you are on a platform for which we do not provide pre-built executables.